letsencrypt/cp-cps/CP.md

 Certificates MUST be of type X.509 v3.

-### 7.1.2 Certificate extensions
+### 7.1.2 Certificate Content and Extensions; Application of RFC 5280

 This section specifies the additional requirements for Certificate content and extensions for Certificates.

-#### 7.1.2.1 Root CA certificate
+#### 7.1.2.1 Root CA Certificate

 a. `basicConstraints`

    This extension MUST appear as a critical extension.
-The cA field MUST be set true.
-The pathLenConstraint field SHOULD NOT be present.
+The `cA` field MUST be set true.
+The `pathLenConstraint` field SHOULD NOT be present.

 b. `keyUsage`

    This extension MUST be present and MUST be marked critical.
-Bit positions for keyCertSign and cRLSign MUST be set.
-If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.
+Bit positions for `keyCertSign` and `cRLSign` MUST be set.
+If the Root CA Private Key is used for signing OCSP responses, then the `digitalSignature` bit MUST be set.

 c. `certificatePolicies`

    This extension SHOULD NOT be present.

-d. `extendedKeyUsage`
+d. `extKeyUsage`

    This extension MUST NOT be present.

-#### 7.1.2.2 Subordinate CA certificate
+#### 7.1.2.2 Subordinate CA Certificate

 a. `certificatePolicies`